Monday, June 9, 2025

 Finally meeting up after all these years of parallel play.

-And you just have to take a breath or you'll die
+And you're forced to either take a breath or die.

-But before the silence swells a second longer
+But before the sudden silence swells a second longer

 You hear someone else screaming back